 The Philadelphia I saw was very different from the Philadelphia I had envisioned from strips of movies and books and tv but it had the same feel – small-town touches amongst big city sprawl.

 My first night in Philadelphia, I used Lyft to get around.
 Lyft coupled with walking.

 Within districts, Philadelphia is walkable.
 And if you only have one day in Philadelphia, you’ll want to be dropped off near Elfreth’s Alley.
 From there, it’s an easy walk to the Betsy Ross House, Benjamin Franklin Museum, Museum Of The American Revolution, Independence Hall and most of the other big-name attractions.

 For the next week, I opted for a rental car (picked up from the Philly airport).
-With a Rakuten discount (get $10 plus cashback using my link here) and a AAA membership, it cost roughly $23 a day through Hertz.
+With a Rakuten discount (if you’ve never used Rakuten before, I have a full guide on how to use it to save money for travel) and a AAA membership, it cost roughly $23 a day through Hertz.

 Philadelphia is also ripe with dedicated bike-lines and since the streets are fairly narrow (since so many people park right by the sidewalk), this is a great option if you don’t feel comfortable driving.
 Bike rentals can be found throughout the city.

 Where To Stay

 During my first day visiting Philadelphia, I crashed in Alexander Inn (check prices and reviews for Alexander Inn here), an old-boned building in Washington Square West.
 My room, on the fifth floor, peeked at high-rise streets.
 In the dark, Philly glittered like the stars draping the sky.